lrq3000/csg_datafusion/README.md

 ## License
 MIT License (see file LICENSE) for the notebooks and csg_fileutil_libs/aux_funcs.py, the rest in csg_fileutil_libs subfolders have their own licenses, compatible with the MIT.

+## Similar projects

+This is an addendum on December 2021.
+It appears what this set of notebooks does is more formally called deduplication by record linkage (comparison of fields between the same on between documents) and fuzzy matching (name deduplication by a modified Hamming distance metric).

+There are now other projects that are available to achieve a similar goal, including merging different files together, although they rely on a different method, leveraging machine learning, which confers them more flexibility at the expense of more calibration required beforehand and a higher risk of uncontrolled false positives/negatives:

+* [Dedupe Python package](https://github.com/dedupeio/dedupe).
+An already trained machine learning model is available on dedupe.io for a fee, a [python module](https://github.com/Lyonk71/pandas-dedupe) exists to use this online model.
+See this [talk](https://www.youtube.com/watch?v=McsTWXeURhA) for more details on how deduplication by record linkage via machine learning works.